-The Supervisory Board (SB) of DHB Bank is composed of six members as of year-end 2022.
+The Supervisory Board (SB) of DHB Bank is composed of six members.
 In alignment with the Articles of Association, half of the members, including the chairman, are independent.
 In meetings of the Supervisory Board each member is entitled to cast one vote.
 In case of a tied vote, the chairman of the SB shall decide.